taaaraaa/lighthouse-data-notes/ML/Scaling_data.md

+## Types of Scaling
+- MinMaxScaler: *< from sklearn.preprocessing import MinMaxScaler >*
+- StandardScaler:  *< from sklearn.preprocessing import StandardScaler >*
+- Log normalization : *< numpy.log >*

+> The choice of scaling method depends on the nature of your data and the specific problem you are trying to solve.
 ## MinMaxScaler (data between 0 and 1)
 For each value in a feature, MinMaxScaler subtracts the minimum value in the feature and then divides by the range.
 The range is the difference between the original maximum and original minimum.
 MinMaxScaler preserves the shape of the original distribution.
 ### Coding